lancenacabuan/Shaliah/sources/Paperwork.md

 A crucial conceptual bridge here is the Jewish notion that "pre-existence" can sometimes mean pre-ordination in God's plan rather than literal personal existence before birth.
 One prominent scholarly articulation of this Jewish pattern highlights that various things, including Torah, repentance, and even the Messiah's name, are spoken of as "pre-existent" in the sense of being established in God's intention from the beginning. [<sup>[53]</sup>][src-53] This is precisely the kind of conceptual resource that allows Wisdom Christology to be read as "God's eternal wisdom or purpose now embodied in a person in time," rather than "an eternal person took on flesh," and it gives historical plausibility to Unitarian readings of Johannine and Pauline "from heaven" language as mission idiom and proleptic plan idiom within a Jewish worldview. [<sup>[54]</sup>][src-54]

-## Which reading is more sensible, and what it implies for the biblical Jesus and the gospel
+## Comparative Assessment: Exegetical Plausibility and Implications for Christology and the Gospel

 If we begin as logically careful but theologically untrained readers, the question becomes one of explanatory power with minimal anachronism.
 The New Testament repeatedly and explicitly differentiates God as ultimate source from Jesus as the Messiah sent by God, framing salvation history as God acting through the human Messiah: the Father is "the only true God," and Jesus is "the one sent"; there is "one God" and "one mediator... the man Christ Jesus"; Jesus is "a man attested by God" through whom God worked. [<sup>[55]</sup>][src-55] Those lines are not rare footnotes; they function as programmatic theological summaries.
 When such summaries are placed alongside Second Temple Wisdom/Word discourse and agency logic, the Biblical Unitarian model gains substantial plausibility as a historically native reading strategy. [<sup>[56]</sup>][src-56]